jonnyhof/jonnyhof/README.md

 ## Hello there 👋

-My name is Jonny Hofmeister and I am a Jr. Data Scientist with Liminal Insights, Inc using ultrasound technology and machine learning to advance battery production.
+My name is Jonny Hofmeister and I am a Sr. Data Scientist with Liminal Insights, Inc using ultrasound technology and machine learning to advance battery production.
 My brackground is in Applied Physics at the University of Oregon 🦆 and after graduation I did a Data Science Bootcamp with Flatiron School.

 I am from Portland, Oregon, but recently relocated to Emeryville/Oakland.
 Outside of learning data science and coding, I enjoy photography, biking, hiking, skating, and staying active! ⛰ 🚲 📷 ⛷ 🛹